 Do you talk to many 93-year-olds during the day?
 My Dad is 93, and I talk with him regularly.
 I have to say he is full of good information and is quite witty.
-I've learned a lot from him over my 68 years.
-There are a lot of things he does that cracks me up but also some things that are pretty darn smart.
+I’ve learned a lot from him over my 69 years.
+He does many things that crack me up, but also some things that are pretty darn smart.
 If he says you need this stuff, you do.

 1. Clothespins